Give your simulator superpowers

 Understanding Why @MainActor Doesn’t Always Ensure Main Thread Execution

 If you’re new to concurrency, you might think marking a method with @MainActor always ensures it runs on the main thread.
-Unfortunately, this is not guaranteed for synchronous methods.
+Unfortunately, this is not guaranteed for synchronous methods in non-isolated contexts.
 Several teams found out the hard way, just like Cyril Cermak, who reached out to me during one of my conference visits.

 Before sharing the details, it’s good to know that Swift 6 language mode catches most of these occasions.
 However, since many teams are still migrating to Swift 6, I wanted to highlight this misunderstanding.

-Synchronous methods run on the same thread as the caller regardless of any actor annotations.
+Synchronous methods in non-isolated contexts run on the same thread as the caller, regardless of any actor annotations.
 Depending on which Swift language mode you’re using, you might or might not be warned about potential issues.

 For example, this code compiles fine in Swift 5 language mode: